 Rubus 'Apache' PP11,865

-Our Apache Blackberry plants are currently growing in 3.5 inch pots.
+Our Apache Blackberry plants are currently growing in 3.5 inch pots and Quart Pots.
 Height will vary according to the time of year shipped.
 Plants are generally upsized into 3.5 inch pots in late winter so by May are in the 4 to 6 inch height range.
 By mid summer growth has kicked into full speed ahead with some plants getting upsized into quart pots.

 Plants cannot ship into California.